Cooperative Online Learning for Multi-Agent System Control via Gaussian Processes with Event-Triggered Mechanism: Extended Version: Abstract

 \section{Abstract}

-For the cooperative control of multi-agent systems with unknown dynamics, data-driven methods are commonly employed to infer models from the collected data.
-Due to the flexibility to model nonlinear functions and the existence of theoretical prediction error bound, Gaussian process (GP) regression is widely used in such control problems.
-Online learning, i.e. adding newly collected training data to the GP models, promises to improve control performance via improved predictions during the operation.
-In this paper, we propose a distributed event-triggered online learning algorithm for multi-agent system control.
-The proposed algorithm only employs locally available information from the neighbors and achieves a guaranteed overall control performance with desired tracking error bound.
-Moreover, the exclusion of the Zeno behavior for each agent is proved.
-Finally, the effectiveness of the proposed event-triggered online learning is demonstrated in simulations.
+In the realm of the cooperative control of multi-agent systems (MASs) with unknown dynamics, Gaussian process (GP) regression is widely used to infer the uncertainties due to its modeling flexibility of nonlinear functions and the existence of a theoretical prediction error bound.
+Online learning, which involves incorporating newly acquired training data into Gaussian process models, promises to improve control performance by enhancing predictions during the operation.
+Therefore, this paper investigates the online cooperative learning algorithm for MAS control.
+Moreover, an event-triggered data selection mechanism, inspired by the analysis of a centralized event-trigger, is introduced to reduce the model update frequency and enhance the data efficiency.
+With the proposed learning-based control, the practical convergence of the MAS is validated with guaranteed tracking performance via the Lynaponve theory.
+Furthermore, the exclusion of the Zeno behavior for individual agents is shown.
+Finally, the effectiveness of the proposed event-triggered online learning method is demonstrated in simulations. \looseness=-1